neam/docker-stack/stacks/neam/debian-php-nginx.dna-project-base/stack/README.md

     docker-compose up -d

+Visit the stack-hello pages by visiting the URL returned by:

+    docker-stack local url web 80 - /stack-hello/

+> Hint: On OSX, you can open the url directly from a terminal session:

+    open $(docker-stack local url web 80 - /stack-hello/)

+To scale the PHP "ha" service:

+    docker-compose scale phpha=3

+## Frontend and backend example

-To try this stack out-of-the-box after installing it, create the index php files expected by the default configuration:
+Create the index php files expected by the default configuration:

     mkdir -p frontend/www
     mkdir -p backend/www